 Tip 3 – Dress conservatively

-If you’ve been to Dubai, you may be used to wearing strappy tops and shorts in public.
-You may even be a little more conservative and wear clothing covered to the knee and your shoulders.
-In Oman, I would advise to wear full length trousers or skirts and a semi long sleeve top since most places I visited, I didn’t see anyone without full length trousers on.
-When I wore a dress I did feel stared at despite it only showing my calves.
-It’s unlikely anyone would say anything but personally I felt a lot more comfortable more covered.
-It’s not necessary to wear an Abaya but it’s definitely more conservative than Dubai.
+If you’ve been to Dubai as a none Muslim, you may be used to wearing strappy tops and shorts in public.
+You may even be a little more conservative, eg wearing clothes covering the shoulders and to the knee.
+In Oman, I would advise wearing full-length trousers or skirts and at least semi-long sleeve top since most places I visited, I didn’t see anyone without full-length trousers on.
+When I wore a dress with a long sleeve light jacket I did feel stared at despite it only showing my calves.
+It’s unlikely anyone would say anything but personally, you’ll feel a lot more comfortable covered.
+It isn’t necessary to wear an Abaya but it’s definitely more conservative than Dubai.

 Tip 4 – Hire a car